 Animal breeds and different crop varieties have been created with completely novel and advantageous traits.

-As sophisticated range of techniques like recombinant DNA technology, hybridoma technology, enzyme technology and engineering have been developed, simultaneously there is development and improvement in several microscopy techniques also.
+As a sophisticated range of techniques like recombinant DNA technology, hybridoma technology, enzyme technology and engineering have been developed, simultaneously there is development and improvement in several microscopy techniques also.

 Check out our page on Microscopy Imaging Techniques.